elastic/eland/README.md

 ### Docker

-Users wishing to use Eland without installing it, in order to just run the available scripts, can use the Docker image.
+If you want to use Eland without installing it just to run the available scripts, use the Docker image.
 It can be used interactively: